 The Report reveals that the IRS has paid only nine claims under the "new" whistleblower statute enacted in December 2006.
 The IRS can do much better, as Sen. Grassley regularly reminds the Service.
 Obstruction and delay by persons outside the Whistleblower Office appear the reasons more whistleblower awards have not yet been paid.

 The danger for future tax whistleblowers--at which the 2013 Report hints--is that new IRS regulations to be released in 2014 will effectively contradict and undermine the tax whistleblower statute.
 As we have testified before the IRS, it appears that some within Treasury, Chief Counsel, and the IRS have already sought to impede development of the whistleblower program that Sen. Grassley believed Congress was creating in 2006.
-The Report discusses past examples such as refusing to pay awards on criminal fines, and adding a two year delay to essentially every claim..
+The Report mentions in passing earlier examples such as refusing to pay awards on criminal fines, and adding a two year delay to essentially every claim..

 I remain optimistic that, with someone like Director Whitlock who has shown the backbone and principle to follow the law in difficult decisions, the IRS Whistleblower Program will be successful.
 To overcome the obstructionists, that success may yet require Congress to act decisively to ensure that IRS Whistleblower Program is allowed to follow the tried and true path of the False Claims Act.

 The False Claims Act, the nation's leading whistleblower law long championed by Sen. Grassley, has been immensely effective in combatting fraud through encouraging and rewarding whistleblowers.
 The new IRS Whistleblower regulations to be announced will likely sound the alarm to Sen. Grassley once more to take action.